breezy-codes/computer-networks-guide/cisco/tutorial-series/tutorial12.md

-# 10 - Configuring RIP Routing in Cisco Packet Tracer
+# 12 - Configuring EIGRP Routing in Cisco Packet Tracer

-This tutorial is the ninth in our Cisco Packet Tracer series and introduces **dynamic routing** using the **Routing Information Protocol (RIP)**.
-Unlike static routes, RIP enables routers to exchange routing information automatically, making it easier to scale and manage networks with multiple paths.
+This tutorial is the twelfth in our Cisco Packet Tracer series and focuses on **EIGRP (Enhanced Interior Gateway Routing Protocol)**, a **hybrid dynamic routing** protocol developed by Cisco.
+Unlike RIP, EIGRP supports larger networks, faster convergence, and uses composite metrics based on bandwidth and delay to make routing decisions.

-We'll use the same three-router topology from the previous tutorial, manually configure IP addresses, and add static routes to ensure full connectivity between all PCs.
+We’ll extend our previous three-router topology by adding an extra link between R0 and R2 (just like how we did for OSPF), configure EIGRP across all routers, and verify dynamic routing.

 If you're after a different routing protocol, check out -